-- 10.1 The action taken by the Council will depend on the nature of the concern.
-The matters raised may: - Be investigated internally (you will be advised if it is considered that the matter falls within the grievance or complaints or another procedure the decision whether it falls outside of the whistleblowing procedure will be done in consultation with the Monitoring Officer and Assistant Director of Human Resources and Communications). - Be referred to the Police - Be referred to the external Auditor - Form the subject of an independent inquiry - 10.2 Where a concern is about fraud, theft, bribery or corruption, Internal Audit Services will be notified and involved / consulted in any subsequent investigation.
-Internal Audit are required by professional standards to maintain a register of any such concerns and the results of any investigations into them. - 10.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take and who should undertake it.
-Concerns or allegations that fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 10.4 Some concerns may be resolved by agreed action without the need for investigation. - 10.5 Providing that you have given us contact details, we will write to you within 20 working days :- - Acknowledging that the concern has been received - Indicating how we proposes to deal with the matter - Giving an estimate of how long it will take to provide a final response - > Telling you whether any initial enquiries have been made, and - > Telling you whether further investigations will take place, and if not, why not. - 10.6 The amount of contact between those considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information originally provided.
-If necessary, further information / clarification will be sought from you. - 10.7 When any meeting is arranged, you have the right, if you so wish, to be accompanied by a union or professional association representative or a representative who is not involved in the area of work to which the concern relates. - 10.8 It is important for you, the whistle-blower, that concerns are properly reviewed and addressed.
+- required by professional standards to maintain a register of any such concerns and the results of any investigations into them. - 9.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take and who should undertake it.
+Concerns or allegations that fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 9.4 Some concerns may be resolved by agreed action without the need for investigation. - 9.5 Providing that you have given us contact details, we will write to you within 20 working days .- - Acknowledging that the concern has been received - Indicating how we proposes to deal with the matter - Giving an estimate of how long it will take to provide a final response - > Telling you whether any initial enquiries have been made, and - Telling you whether further investigations will take place, and if not, why not. - 9.6 The amount of contact between those considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information originally provided.
+If necessary, further information / clarification will be sought from you. - 9.7 When any meeting is arranged, you have the right, if you so wish, to be accompanied by a union or professional association representative or a representative who is not involved in the area of work to which the concern relates. - 9.8 It is important for you, the whistle-blower, that concerns are properly reviewed and addressed.
 Whilst we must comply with relevant legislation including the Data Protection Act, we will keep you informed as to the outcome of any investigation.
 Please be aware that specific personal information relating to individuals cannot be released.
 This will include details of any action taken against individuals.

-11. How the Matter can be Taken Further
+10. How the Matter can be Taken Further

-- 11.1 This policy is intended to provide you with an avenue to raise concerns within the Council.
+- 10.1 This policy is intended to provide you with an avenue to raise concerns within the Council.
 The Council hopes you will be satisfied with any action taken.
 If you are not, and if you feel it is right to take the matter outside the Council, the following are possible contact points:

-- An elected Member of the Council
+- > An elected Member of the Council

-- > KPMG, The Council's external auditor
+- > The Council's external auditor

-- Relevant professional bodies or regulatory organisations
+- > Relevant professional bodies or regulatory organisations

-- Your solicitor
+- > Your solicitor

-- > The Police
+- ➤ The Police

-- Public Concern at Work
+- ➤ Public Concern at Work

-- ➤ Trade Union/Professional Association
+- Trade Union/Professional Association

-- ➤ The Local Government Ombudsman
+- > The Local Government Ombudsman

-- 11.2 If you do take the matter outside the Council, you need to ensure that you do not disclose information that is privileged or confidential to the Council and if you are an employee, do not breach your obligations under the Council's Code of Conduct for Employees.
+- 10.2 If you do take the matter outside the Council, you need to ensure that you do not disclose information that is privileged or confidential to the Council and if you are an employee, do not breach your obligations under the Council's Code of Conduct for Employees.
 Whilst all of the code is important, paragraph 15 15.2 concerning contact with the press and media is particularly relevant.